[2023 update] 9 tips for nailing a job interview in gamedev industry

 Now that you’ve done your research about the company, you got an idea about their internal culture.
 You’ve probably seen some photos of the team.
 So you can have a basic overview of what people are wearing.
 Also – we’re working in gamedev.
 Most game development studios don’t have a strict and formal dress code (if any), so keep it casual!
 And you’ll do just fine!

-Nowadays, most of the game development job interviews are carried online.
+Most, if not all, of the game development job interviews are carried online.

 So you want to make sure that your tech setup for the interview is right in place.
 First, before the convo, check if you have a proper meeting app installed.
 Then, test your audio, voice, and video connection.
 Make sure you accepted the meeting invite.